 Need some vegan Thanksgiving recipes for your own festive affair?

-Are you prepping for a big, hungry group at your place, too?
-Or are you headed to someone else’s house and need to bring the perfect side or dessert?
+Are you prepping for a hungry group at your place, too?
+Or do you need the perfect side or dessert?
 Either way, I know you want to wow your friends and fam with healthy, delectable dishes—especially if they tend to be skeptical about plant-based food!
 Well toots, it’s your lucky day because I’ve got just the thing…

 You’re gonna love the Crazy Sexy Thanksgiving Menu I created with Joy and Chloe!
 It features 9 fabulous salads, soups, sides, mains and desserts that will have your whole crew raving (yup, even the picky folks!).
 And here’s the best part: All of the vegan Thanksgiving recipes we featured are from Joy’s Vegan Holiday Cooking, Chloe’s Vegan Italian Kitchen and my Crazy Sexy Kitchen, so downloading the meal plan is like getting a free sneak peek at each of these amazing cookbooks!

 Here’s a preview of the drool-worthy dishes you’ll get to prep and enjoy:

 Make sure to grab your Crazy Sexy Thanksgiving Menu now so you have time to check out the 9 easy, tasty plant-based recipes before the big day rolls around.
 And don’t forget to take pics of your Thanksgiving spread or behind-the-scenes of you cooking up a storm—post ‘em on Facebook and Instagram and tag me, @crazysexykris, so I can share them with our community!